Tips 'n Tricks

 Comment: I save all the plastic covers that come with sheet and pillow purchase to put various projects in.

 I use old make up bags to keep my metal hooks in.
-My wooden hooks I keep in a travel tooth brush holder bought from the dollar
+My wooden hooks I keep in a travel tooth brush holder bought from the dollar store.

 I have a foot stook bought from target that has storage space in it.
 I keep thinks for special projects in it like ribbon, fiberfil, styrofoam shapes.
 Keeps it handy but out of the way.